Statue of Liberty security post being moved over NYPD objections

-NEW YORK The U.S. National Park Service is relocating security operations for the Statue of Liberty over the objections of the New York Police Department, saying on Friday it will move screening to Ellis Island from Manhattan when the statue reopens on July 4.
+NEW YORK, March 22 The U.S. National Park Service is relocating security operations for the Statue of Liberty over the objections of the New York Police Department, saying on Friday it will move screening to Ellis Island from Manhattan when the statue reopens on July 4.

 The statue has been closed to the public since late October because of Superstorm Sandy.